 The fact that your HVAC system will have less work to do will have a direct influence on its useful lifespan.
 The less it works, the less frequently it might need repairs.
 Also, you'll be able to enjoy it for a much longer time before needing to replace it.
 All these can help you save money, considering that air conditioning and heating systems are relatively expensive and cumbersome to repair and maintain.

 You might think that you could achieve this level of thermal insulation by installing some energy-efficient window treatments.
-Indeed, thermal insulating curtains, drapes and shades can help you decrease your energy consumption.
-However, the best of these systems are quite expensive, so you'll have to spend a lot of money to achieve a good thermal efficiency.
-If you also consider that they may need replacement every few years, you can easily see that they are actually more expensive long-term than the high-quality energy efficient windows we recommend.
+Indeed, thermal insulating curtains, drapes, and shades can help you decrease your energy consumption.
+However, the best of these systems are quite expensive, so you'll have to spend a lot of money to achieve good thermal efficiency.
+If you also consider that they may need replacement every few years, you can easily see that they are actually more expensive long-term than the high-quality energy-efficient windows we recommend.

 Some modern window models come with UV protection.
 They stop the UV rays from entering your home, thus protecting your carpets and your furniture from direct sunlight damage.
 This is yet another way to save money by not having to replace your carpets and your furniture too often.
 Old windows use common glass that doesn't offer any protection against UV rays.
 This means that they can't stop the daylight from damaging your carpets, your window treatments, and your furniture.
 Even the cheapest double-glazed windows can do a much better job at preventing this kind of damage to your belongings.
 Just take a look at some carpet and furniture prices, and you'll quickly see how much money you could save by simply upgrading your old windows.